 Analytical Services, Inc. (ASI) has a long history of providing Legionella analyses to corporate facility/safety managers, healthcare facilities, laboratories, consultants, and other practitioners.
-In addition to our Primary NELAC accreditation through NH-ELAP, ASI is certified for Legionella testing by New York State (NYS-DOH-ELAP, Lab #12021, ISO 11731) and the CDC ELITE pogram, and has analyzed more than 3,500 samples for Legionella.
+ASI is certified for Legionella testing by New York State (NYS-DOH-ELAP, Lab #12021, ISO 11731) and the CDC ELITE Program (since 2009), and has analyzed more than 3,500 samples for Legionella.

 Frequently Asked Questions